Skip to main content

 Professional memberships:

-2013 – present The Institute of Mathematics and its Applications: Fellow
+2013 – present The Institute of Mathematics and its Applications: Invited Fellow

 2015 – present International Society for Design and Development in Education: Fellow and Executive Chair